 20. Water Quality and Coastal Zone Management

 a.
-Applicants must satisfy any conditions imposed by states and EPA, where applicable, in their Clean Water Act (CWA) § 401 Water Quality Certifications (WQC) for this GP, or in any Individual § 401 WQC.
+Applicants must satisfy any conditions imposed by states and EPA, where applicable, in their CWA § 401 Water Quality Certifications (WQC) for these NE GPs, or in any Individual § 401 WQC.
 See Section IX, Part A, for state-specific information and to determine if any action is required to obtain a 401 WQC.
-The Corps may require additional water quality management measures to ensure that the authorized activity does cause or contribute to a violation of water quality standards.
-In Vermont, in addition to the requirements in Section , Part A, the PNC must identify potential discharges of pollutants to waters, including potential impacts to impaired waters, in the project area.
+The Corps may require additional water quality management measures to ensure that the authorized activity does not cause or contribute to a violation of water quality standards.
+In Vermont, in addition to the requirements in Section IX, Part A, the PNC must identify potential discharges of pollutants to waters, including potential impacts to impaired waters, in the project area.
 The VT ANR lists and shows impaired waters and stormwater impaired waters at: www.vtwaterquality.org/planning.htm.

 b.
 Applicants must satisfy any additional conditions imposed by states in their Coastal Zone Management (CZM) Act consistency concurrences for this GP, or in any Individual CZM consistency concurrences.
 See Section IX, Part A, for state-specific information and to determine if any action is required to obtain an Individual CZM consistency concurrence.
 The Corps may require additional measures to ensure that the authorized activity is consistent with state coastal zone management requirements.